 The Bitterroot Gem and Mineral Society was founded in 1983 and follow a Code of Ethics as well as Federation policies.
-Montana is home for 6 Gem and Mineral Clubs.
+Montana is home to 6 Gem and Mineral Clubs.

 Current Club Officers